flythings/python/README.md

     ```NoProcedureError```
     **Examples**:

-   * Search data of a series.
+   * Register an action with the server.
     ```PYTHON
         import flythings
         flythings.login("<your username>","<your password>", "<login type>")